EdgarsMielavs/Mintos_HomeTask/README.md

 ### 4. Ingress configuration

-After the script has finished running, it will configure Ingress.
+After the script has finished running, script will configure Ingress.
 Ingress being installed via Helm charts and configured in ingress-conf.yaml It will expose sonarqube on local DNS http://sonarqube.mintos.com